TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Review.rst

 following this solution to its end."

 Having too many WIP patches in the review queue is not really helpful.
-Consider to fork the project in github or somewhere else and push to gerrit again if you patches evolved.
+Consider to fork the project in GitHub or somewhere else and push to gerrit again if your patches evolved.